-One of the most common questions among real estate investors is “Where should I purchase rental properties?”
+One of the most common questions among real estate investors is “Where should I buy rental properties?”

 They typically mean the context of finding neighborhoods and the best cities for real estate investing.
 But before asking where, it often helps to decide who you want to rent to.
-Because if you want to rent to college students, that determines exactly where you should invest.
+Because if you want to rent to college students, that means investing in college towns, near college campuses.

 Here are some advantages and disadvantages of renting to college students, and why you should consider it if it hasn’t been on your radar until now.